yfletberliac/actor-with-variance-estimated-critic/README.md

 # Actor with Variance Estimated Critic (AVEC)

-AVEC is a fork of [Stable Baselines](https://github.com/hill-a/stable-baselines) codebase.
+This is the implementation of Actor with Variance Estimated Critic (AVEC).
+The code is a fork of [Stable Baselines](https://github.com/hill-a/stable-baselines).

 ## Installation

-This repository supports Tensorflow versions from 1.8.0 to 1.14.0.
+This repository supports Tensorflow versions from 1.14.0 to 2.3.1.
+Works on GPUs.

 ### Prerequisites
 Baselines requires python3 (>=3.5) with the development headers.
 You'll also need system packages OpenMPI and zlib.
 Those can be installed as follows